 A wet brake is also called oil cooled disc brakes because there is oil applied to the system to maintain its low temperature.
 When there is a need to step on the brakes even during extreme conditions, you can rely on this type of brake.

-This type of brake is mounted internally right in the differential of the vehicle.
-It is placed there so that water will not affect the brake.
+This type of brake is mounted internally right in the differential of the vehicle to prevent it from absorbing moisture.
+It’s placed there so that water will not affect the brake.

-A dry brake uses a single drum system, which means that they will start heating up when they are put under pressure, causing undue strain to the whole brake system.
+A dry brake uses a single drum system, which means that it will start heating up when put under pressure, causing undue strain to the whole brake system.